Live sound mixing: Training and background

 Audio engineers must have extensive knowledge of audio engineering to produce a good mix, because they have to understand how to mix different instruments and amplifiers, what types of mics to use, where to place the mics, how to attenuate "hot" instrument signals that are overloading and clipping the channel, how to prevent audio feedback, how to set the audio compression for different instruments and vocals, and how to prevent unwanted distortion of the vocal sound.
 However, to be a professional live sound engineer, an individual needs more than just technical knowledge.
 They must also understand the types of sounds and tones that various musical acts in different genres expect in their live sound mix.
 This knowledge of musical styles is typically learned from years of experience listening to and mixing sound in live contexts.
 A live sound engineer must know, for example, the difference between creating the powerful drum sound that a heavy metal drummer will want for their kit, versus a drummer from a Beatles tribute band.
+They should also be able to troubleshoot technical issues quickly and effectively, and be comfortable working with a variety of different systems and setups.

+According to professionals, it is important to have both technical and creative skills.
+Technical skills involve understanding the principles of sound and acoustics, as well as being familiar with different types of audio equipment.
+This means understanding how to use equalization, compression, and reverb to create the desired sound.